Matthew and Julia Green Scott

 The love of daughter Julia’s life was Carl Vrooman, who she met on the French Riviera.
 She declared that the most memorable moment in her life was when Carl proposed to her on a canal in Venice.
 Carl Vrooman was a writer and public debater.
 While serving as Assistant Secretary of Agriculture under President Woodrow Wilson, Carl promoted “War Gardens” and organized sending a million bushels of corn to the starving people in Europe after WWI — for which the Polish government decorated him.
 Though Julia Scott Vrooman conformed to her husband’s decisions, she was not afraid to verbalize her opinions to make her position known!

 The Vroomans’ circle of friends included political figures such as President & Mrs. Wilson, Franklin & Eleanor Roosevelt, Julia’s cousin Adlai Stevenson II, William Jennings Bryan, and many European Heads of State.
 The Vroomans also socialized frequently with playwright Rachel Crothers, poets Sara Teasdale and Vachel Lindsay, and many Bloomington-Normal residents.
 A charming hostess, Julia loved to throw parties and disliked eating alone.
-She served her guests at the dining room table that is still used in the mansion today.
+She served her guests at the dining room table that is still used in the mansion today for our bed and breakfast guests.
 Julia was famous for the ‘Vrooman bread’, which she sent to the Queen of England, Eleanor Roosevelt, and other dignitaries.

 Charity and activism